 As of November 30, 2017 and February 28, 2017, there was \$1.0 million and \$0.0, respectively, of outstanding borrowings under the Credit Facility and the Company was in compliance with all of the limitations and requirements of the Credit Facility.
 Financing costs of \$3.1 million related to the Credit Facility have been capitalized and are being amortized over the term of the facility.
 For the three months ended November 30, 2017 and November 30, 2016, we recorded \$0.2 million and \$0.1 million of interest expense, respectively.
-For the nine months ended November 30, 2017 and November 30, 2016, we recorded \$0.7 million and \$0.02 million of amortization of deferred financing costs related to the Credit Facility and Revolving Facility, respectively.
+For the nine months ended November 30, 2017 and November 30, 2016, we recorded \$0.7 million and \$0.3 million of interest expense, respectively.
+For the three months ended November 30, 2017 and November 30, 2016, we recorded \$0.02 million and \$0.02 million of amortization of deferred financing costs related to the Credit Facility and Revolving Facility, respectively.
 For the nine months ended November 30, 2017 and November 30, 2016, we recorded \$0.1 million and \$0.1 million of amortization of deferred financing costs related to the Credit Facility and Revolving Facility, respectively.
-The weighted average interest rates during the three and nine months ended November 30, 2017 on the outstanding borrowings under the Credit Facility were 6.05% and 5.97%, respectively.
+The weighted average interest rates during the three and nine months ended November 30, 2017, the average dollar amount of outstanding borrowings under the Credit Facility was \$6.0 million and \$9.3 million, respectively.
 During the three and nine months ended November 30, 2017, the average dollar amount of outstanding borrowings under the Credit Facility was \$6.0 million and \$9.3 million, respectively.
 During the three and nine months ended November 30, 2017, the average dollar amount of outstanding borrowings under the Credit Facility was \$6.0 million and \$9.3 million, respectively.
-During the three and nine months ended November 30, 2017, the average dollar amount of outstanding borrowings under the Credit Facility was \$6.0 million and \$9.3 million, respectively.
-During the three and nine months ended November 30, 2016, there were no outstanding borrowings under the Credit Facility.
+During the three and nine months ended November 30, 2017, the average dollar amount of outstanding borrowings under the Credit Facility.